beechit/TYPO3_Welcome/README.md

     	}
     }

-After this you can copy one of the templates of the bootstrap_package to your own directories and modify the content.
+You can copy one of the templates of the bootstrap_package to your own directories and modify the content.

 **Trouble shooting**

-* Template file name identical to bootstrap_package?
+* Is your template filename identical to bootstrap_package?
 * Correct paths?
 * Cache flushed?
 * TypoScript constants not overwritten (see Template object browser)?